DrPicode/DrPicode/README.md

 👀 I'm interested in computers, new technologies, high tech, and aeronautics.

-🌱 I'm at CESI Ecole d'ingenieurs in computer science speciality.
+🌱 I'm at CESI Engineer School in computer science speciality.
 I learn to code thanks to different languages such as:

 * C / C++ / C#
 * HTML / CSS / JS / PHP